Large Kutani porcelain vase Meiji period Late 19th century

 The large Kutani porcelain vase from the Meiji period is an outstanding example of Japanese art, reflecting the rich tradition of Kutani ceramics, which developed in the 17th century in the city of the same name.
 This vase, dating from the late 19th century, features an intense red background and intricate gold decoration depicting numerous flowers, birds, and scenes from everyday life.

 The main scene shows two women playing, while another female figure displays a drawing to a seated child.
 It draws attention with its liveliness and artistic skills.
-The complexity of the decoration is so great that it is difficult to describe in full, highlighting the mastery of the artisans of that time.
+The complexity of the decoration is so great that it is difficult to describe in full, highlighting the mastery of artisans of that time.

 The jar has a lid decorated with an image of a Pho dog standing on a rock, a symbol of protection and good luck.
-Notice should be given to some restorations on the edge of the lid and minor chips, which are traces of the past and add character and history to the piece.
+Notice should be paid to some restorations on the edge of the lid and minor chips, which are traces of the past and add character and history to the piece.

-The vase is placed on a meticulously carved base made of red lacquered wood, further emphasizing its beauty and value.
-The overall dimensions are significant: the height of the pedestal is 76.5 cm, and the base measures 41 x 41 cm, while the vase itself is 61 cm tall with a diameter of 47 cm.
+The vase is placed on a finely carved base made of red lacquered wood, further emphasizing its beauty and value.
+The overall dimensions are significant: the height of the pedestal is 76.5 cm, and the base measures 41 x 41 cm, while the vase itself is 61 cm high with a diameter of 47 cm.
 The set is complemented by a cover measuring 31.5 cm in height and 28.5 cm in diameter.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Beautiful Empire-style furniture dates from the late 18th to early 19th centuries.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details